I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces3-readprocessorsystemdata.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>This method is only available in kernel-mode debugging.</p>

 <p>For information about the PCR, PRCB, and KTHREAD structures, as well as information about paging tables, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>

-<p>This method is only available in kernel-mode debugging.</p>

-<p>For information about the PCR, PRCB, and KTHREAD structures, as well as information about paging tables, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>